 Becker is a designer and mixed media artist with a focus on assemblage.
 Becker's artistic process begins with an inspiring image or theme and then moves into the serious and wonderful work of moving that imaginative spark into the material world.
 As a professional designer for Disney, Jim Henson, Hasbro, Charles Shultz, Wicked Cool Toys, and Alchemy II, Becker was a product designer for talking toys, walk-around costume characters, and children audiobook productions.
 Line extensions for Intellectual Properties included Mickey Mouse, The Muppets, Talking Mother Goose, Snoopy, and Teddy Ruxpin.
 She was seminal to the creation of Teddy Ruxpin and served as president of Alchemy II for 11 years.
 Additionally, she has designed kits for Bucilla and Paragon Embroidery Companies.
 Her ecclesiastical embroideries, created for ministers and churches, were featured in Fiber Arts Magazine.
 She has taught workshops in soft sculpture and fiber art throughout Southern California and Alaska.
 Currently, Becker is an artist with Los Angeles Experimental Artists (LAEA) and teaches mixed media workshops.

-View Mary Becker's BoxHeart Exhibition, Finding True North, on exhibit from September 15th - October 15th, 2021.
+View images from Mary Becker's BoxHeart 2021 Exhibition, Finding True North.